nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 10.2 Kubernetes secrets
 ### 10.2.1 Create secret
-In this example we are going to create a secret for the X-Road Security Server Sidecar environment variables with sensitive data.
+In this example, we are going to create a secret for the X-Road Security Server Sidecar environment variables with sensitive data.
 - Create a manifest file called for example 'secret-env-variables.yaml' and fill it with the desired values of the environment variables.
 - Replace <namespace_name> with the name of the namespace if it's different from `default`.
 If we want to use `default` namespace, we can delete the line.
 ```bash